All week, I have been trying to decide what to write.

 When you stroll along uptown streets

-No one sees the detailed maps of the world and select cities you carry in your head
+No one sees the detailed maps of the world and select cities you

 or the blood of three continents flowing through your veins